pfeifle/CarND-Vehicle-Detection/writeup.md

 I struggled a lot with the combination of color histograms and histogram of oriented gradients.
 I think it is good to use a combination of them but for what reason ever it did not work for me.
 So I used HOG features only.
 I also think that the straightforward heatmap approach could be improved by "projecting" the boxes found in former frames to a "new" position in the new frame.
 Basically, implementing something like a Kalman filter for the bounding boxes.

+Similar, to what we did in the fourth project, I should probably have undistorted the image before searching for cars.